pelagornis/styleguide/kotlin/index.md

 }
 ```

+#### Abstract class names
-- **Abstract class names**: Follow the same conventions as class names, often using terms like `Base` or `Abstract` to indicate abstraction.
+Follow the same conventions as class names, often using terms like `Base` or `Abstract` to indicate abstraction.

 ```kotlin
 abstract class AbstractShape {